Thrilled, I nabbed a whole bunch and set out to make some Melted Snowmen Ornaments with the boys for their preschool friends and teacher.

 - Brown polymer clay for arms (or sticks or pipe cleaners)

-- Ribbon for scarves (or fabric)
+- Ribbon for scarves (or fabric) – dollar tree is my go-to for ribbon.

 1. Use a pea sized piece of orange polymer clay to form each carrot nose.